 (2) Stock prices and BVPS prior to 2006 have been adjusted for the one for six stock split which took place during the Q3 2006.
-YTD 2013 stock price is as of September 30, 2013.

 Performance Measured on Growth in Book Value

 Why measure an Insurance Company's Performance on its Growth in Book Value per Share?